makeabilitylab/physcomp/communication/web-serial.md

     }

   } else {
-    alert('The Web Serial API does not appear supported on this web browser.
-Are you using Chrome?
-Did you remember to enable `experimental-web-platform-features` in Chrome?
-See https://web.dev/serial/');
+    alert('The Web Serial API does not appear supported on this web browser.');
   }
 }
 {% endhighlight JavaScript %}

 Now save and reload.
 With your Arduino plugged into your computer, try clicking the `Connect via Serial Port` button.
+Once the button is clicked, the web browswer will enumerate all available serial devices and ask for user permission.
 It should look something like this:

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/SliderOutScreenRecording_ButtonJustHookedUp-Optimized.mp4" type="video/mp4" />